Drunk in Love

-"Drunk in Love" is a song by American singer Beyoncé featuring American rapper Jay-Z. The duo composed the song along with credited production and writing by Detail, Andre Eric Proctor, Rasool Diaz, Brian Soko, Timbaland, J-Roc and Boots for Beyoncé's self-titled fifth studio album (2013).
-Columbia Records released "Drunk in Love" as one of the two lead singles from the album in 2013.
-The song is dominated by trap beats in chunks and bass.
-Its lyrics, which depict female sexuality, are sung by Beyoncé in a sensual and confident way.
+"Drunk in Love" is a song by American singer Beyoncé featuring American rapper Jay-Z. The duo wrote the song with the help of its producers Detail, Andre Eric Proctor, Rasool Diaz, Brian Soko, Timbaland, J-Roc and Boots.
+The song was released as a single from Beyoncé's fifth studio album, Beyoncé, on December 16, 2013.
+The song features prominent influences of trap music.
+Its lyrics, which depict female sexuality, are performed in a confident, salacious manner.

-Many music critics called the song a follow-up to Beyoncé's and Jay-Z's song "Crazy in Love" (2003).
+Many music critics called the song a follow up to Beyoncé's and Jay-Z's song "Crazy in Love" (2003).
 "Drunk in Love" peaked at number two on the US Billboard Hot 100 chart, spending eight weeks in the top ten.
-It also reached the top ten in France, Ireland, New Zealand and the United Kingdom.
-At the 57th Grammy Awards, "Drunk in Love" won Best R&B Song and Best R&B Performance.
+It peaked atop the music chart of South Africa and reached the top ten in France, Ireland, Lebanon, New Zealand, Portugal and the United Kingdom.
+At the 57th Annual Grammy Awards, "Drunk in Love" won Best R&B Song and Best R&B Performance.

 The song's music video was directed by Hype Williams and shot in black-and-white in Golden Beach, Florida at a beach front manse.
 The visual features scenes of the pair singing the song together.
 "Drunk in Love" was performed by Beyoncé and Jay-Z at the 56th Grammy Awards.
 It was later added to the set lists of the second European leg of Beyoncé's The Mrs. Carter Show World Tour in 2013 and the pair's joint On the Run Tour in 2014.
-Numerous remixes and cover versions of the song were made, most notably the official rework by rapper Kanye West.
-The music video won Best Collaboration and was nominated for Video of the Year at the 2014 MTV Video Music Awards.
+Numerous remixes and cover versions of the song were made, including an official remix with American rapper and collaborator of both artists, Kanye West.
+The music video won the Best Collaboration and was nominated for the Video of the Year at the 2014 MTV Video Music Awards.